 Dr. Burstein’s Glossary of Terms for Cosmetic and Reconstructive Surgery

-Cosmetic injectable that relaxes facial muscles to reduce and eliminate wrinkles in the face.
+Cosmetic injectable that relaxes facial muscles to temporarily treat and reduce wrinkles in the face.

 A surgical procedure to remove fat, excess skin, and muscle from the upper and lower eyelids.